 Our objective in this paper is to describe the useful role that variational inference can play in the analysis of cut models.
-There is concurrent independent work by \cite{carmona+n21} on variational inference for modularized Bayesian analyses, and we discuss the ways that their contribution differs from ours in Section 4.
+In concurrent independent work, \cite{carmona+n21} also consider variational inference for modularized Bayesian analyses, and we discuss the ways that their contribution differs from ours in Section 4.
 In Section 2, we describe some of the ways that cut posterior distributions are defined in the existing literature.
 The definition can be implicit through modification of an MCMC algorithm targeting the full posterior, or explicit through direct specification of a target distribution, and we discuss both perspectives.
+We also survey some of the many applications of cutting feedback methods.
 In Section 3, we give a brief introduction to variational inference and then describe cut procedures based on mean field variational approximations.
-In this context, variational message passing algorithms provide a natural way to compute the variational cut posterior that is similar to MCMC implementations of cutting feedback based on modified Gibbs sampling algorithms.
+In this context, variational message passing algorithms provide a natural way to define a variational cut posterior implicitly, similar to MCMC implementations of cutting feedback based on modified Gibbs sampling algorithms.
 In Section 4, we describe why conventional Bayesian computation using MCMC is difficult for cut models.
-A simplified two module system is then considered where an explicit formulation of the cut posterior distribution can be given, and the cut posterior distribution is formulated as the solution to a constrained optimization problem.
-It is demonstrated that the cut posterior distribution is a variational approximation to the full posterior distribution for a certain approximating family.
-This motivates the use of fixed form variational approximations for computation.
-Section 5 builds on the formulation of the cut posterior distribution in Section 4 and describes the use of prior-data conflict checking methods for aiding the decision about whether to cut, or not.
-Here, the use of variational inference methods greatly facilitate a practical computational implementation.
+A simplified two module system is then considered where an explicit formulation of the cut posterior distribution is available, and can be expressed as the solution to a constrained optimization problem.
+This demonstrates that the cut posterior distribution is a variational approximation to the full posterior distribution for a certain approximating family, and motivates the use of fixed form variational approximations for computation.
+Section 5 describes the use of prior-data conflict checking methods for deciding whether or not to cut.
+Here, variational inference greatly facilitates a practical computational implementation of the methods.
 Section 6 illustrates the methodology for two real data examples discussed in the literature previously.
 In particular, we consider an example from~\cite{styring17} and \cite{carmona+n20} where we use a recently developed method~\citep{loaiza-maya+snd20} that combines MCMC and variational approximation within the variational optimization.
 The approach allows for the imputation of an unobserved discrete variable, which is otherwise difficult to do within the variational optimization.
 Section 7 gives some concluding discussion.